-When the University receives notice of conduct that appears to be discriminatory harassment, it will promptly investigate the allegation in a fair and expeditious manner.
-During an investigation, the person accused of harassment will be informed of the substance of the complaint by the individual conducting the investigation, who will give the accused person an opportunity to respond.
-The person making the complaint or the person accused of such harassment may seek the assistance of a counselor who is a member of the Wesleyan community (faculty, administration, or staff), so long as the investigation is not delayed.
+When the University receives notice of conduct that appears to be discriminatory harassment, it will promptly review the allegation to determine an appropriate course of action.
+While this may typically mean the allegation will be investigated in a fair and expeditious manner, there may be circumstances that allow for an informal resolution without notifying the respondent.
+During an investigation, the respondent will be informed of the substance of the complaint by the individual conducting the investigation, and he/she will be given an opportunity to respond.
+The complainant and the respondent may seek the advice of a counselor who is a member of the Wesleyan community (faculty, administration, or staff), so long as the investigation is not delayed.
 The counselor must agree to observe confidentiality.
-In order to determine the facts and views of both parties, the investigator may, as appropriate, conduct interviews with the complainant, witnesses, and the accused party.
-When the investigation is completed, the person making the complaint and the person alleged to have committed the conduct will be informed, to the extent appropriate, of the results of the investigation.
+In order to determine the facts and views of both parties, the investigator may, as appropriate, conduct interviews with the complainant, witnesses, and the respondent.
+When the investigation is completed, the complainant and the respondent will be informed, to the extent appropriate, of the results of the investigation.
 It should be noted that this process may not be appropriate in every circumstance and should be considered a flexible one that can be modified to suit the situation, with advance notice to all parties.